Holly Sonders Is Slathered In Ice Cream While Rocking A Skimpy White Bathing Suit

-Holly Sonders went full bombshell for her most recent Instagram update on Thursday afternoon.
+Holly Sonders looked like a bombshell for her most recent Instagram update on Thursday afternoon.
 The Fox Sports host got steamy for the camera while enjoying some ice cream.

-In the sexy snap, Holly looked like a total smokeshow as she rocked a daring white one-piece bathing suit.
+In the sexy snap, Holly was a total smokeshow as she rocked a daring white one-piece bathing suit.
 The garment featured a racy cut that showcased her muscular arms and shoulders while it clung to her tiny waist.

 The open back showed off even more skin as the thong bottoms flaunted her round booty and showcased her long, lean legs.

-In the pic, Holly posed on a kitchen counter top with her legs bent behind her.
-She ate a spoonful of ice cream as she also had ice cream slathered all over her hip and thigh.
-She arched her back and looked over her shoulder with a seductive expression on her face as well.
+In the pic, Holly posed lying on her belly on a kitchen counter top with her legs stretched out behind her.
+She ate a spoonful of ice cream as she also had the sweet treat slathered all over her hip and thigh.
+She arched her back and looked over her shoulder with a seductive expression on her face.

 In the background of the shot, a refrigerator, microwave, and other kitchen appliances could be seen.

-Holly wore her long, dark hair pulled back behind her head.
+Holly wore her dark hair pulled back behind her head.
 She styled the brunette locks in straight strands that fell over her shoulder and down her back.

 She also rocked a full face of makeup.
-The glam look seemed to consist of mascara-covered lashes and thick black eyeliner, as well as pink eye shadow and sculpted brows.
+The glam look seemed to consist of mascara-covered lashes and thick black eyeliner, as well as pink eyeshadow and sculpted brows.

-She appeared to give her face a warm glow using pink blush on the apples of her cheeks and a shimmering highlighter on her nose, chin, under eyes, and forehead.
+She appeared to give her face a warm glow using pink blush on the apples of her cheeks and a shimmering highlighter on her nose, chin, forehead, and under her eyes.
 She looked to complete the application with pink lipstick.

 Holly’s 475,000-plus followers went wild for the photo.
 Fans clicked the like button on the post more than 1,100 times within the first 30 minutes after it was uploaded to her feed.
 Her admirers also headed to the comments section to leave over 30 messages during that time.